 How rattan farmers in Borneo are saving the forest and orangutans

 Today, only around half of Borneo’s original rainforest cover remains.
 Indigenous Dayak communities could hold the key to its survival, with traditional rattan production a lifeline for local people, the forest and wildlife.
-In Central Kalimantan in Indonesia, WWF and IKEA are working with them for people and planet.
+In Katingan District in Central Kalimantan, WWF and IKEA are working with them for people and planet.

-“We want to promote a well management of the remaining rainforest in the Katingan Corridor,” says Sendy WWF Indonesia.
+“We want to promote the protection and well management of the remaining rainforest in Katingan Corridor,” says Sendy.
 “The plan is to secure a ‘wildlife corridor’ which enables orangutans and other wildlife to travel freely between different areas of forest, helping maintain genetic diversity.”

 Working in partnership with local Dayak communities, as well as the government and the private sector, WWF and IKEA’s ambitious plan is to ensure the corridor survives, continuing to provide access to food, water and mating partners for orangutans and other wildlife.
 By helping communities develop sustainable local enterprise that benefits them, the partnership is also helping to keep the forest standing.